Skip to main content

 Sacred Valley of the Incas

-With its Quechua village festivals and markets, colonial churches, Inca ruins and other archaeological sites, river rafting, horseback riding, and trekking, there are plenty of reasons to head out into the Sacred Valley of the Incas for a day tour or longer.
-Day trips from Cusco might involve a guided trek to the Huchuy Qosqo ruins, a tour of the Maras salt mines, cycling on Moray Mountain, shopping the Pisac market, wandering the agricultural terraces at Ollantaytambo, or tucking into a traditional Andean lunch.
+With its Quechua village festivals and markets, colonial churches, Inca sites, river rafting, horseback riding, and trekking, there are plenty of reasons to head out into the Sacred Valley of the Incas for a full-day tour or longer.
+Day trips from the city of Cusco might involve a guided trek to the Huchuy Qosqo ruins, a tour of the Maras Salt Pools, cycling around the agricultural terraces of Moray, shopping the Pisac Artisan Market, wandering the Ollantaytambo Ruins, or tucking into a traditional Andean lunch.

 • The Sacred Valley of the Incas is a must-see for adventure travelers, history buffs, and first-time visitors.